carocean/cj.netos.openport/README.md

+Core Ecosystem for Intelligent Open Platforms

+Overview:
+CJ-OpenPorts, built on Gateway and ECM development frameworks, integrates key capabilities such as Platform Open Ports, Microservice Hard Orchestration, API Open Engine, and Frontend Machine.
+It provides a unified, intelligent ecosystem for modern distributed systems.

+Key Concepts and Enhanced Capabilities:

+ 1. Platform Open Ports: Establishes a unified platform for resource sharing, enabling seamless integration with terminals and third-party systems.
+ 2. Microservice Hard Orchestration: Achieves high-performance execution through precise microservice linkage orchestration.
+ 3. API Open Engine: Simplifies development with user-friendly APIs and testing interfaces.
+ 4. Frontend Machine: Ensures seamless frontend-backend collaboration for efficient service delivery.

+Summary:
+CJ-OpenPorts is an intelligent open platform tailored for modern distributed architectures.
+Leveraging Gateway and ECM frameworks, it integrates platform-level open ports, microservice hard orchestration, API open engine, and frontend machine capabilities.
+By streamlining resource integration and enabling secure, flexible service connections, it simplifies microservice development and management.
+The platform excels in providing a unified ecosystem that enhances collaboration, orchestration, and delivery efficiency.
+With its intelligent orchestration and open-service capabilities, CJ-OpenPorts establishes itself as a leading solution for distributed systems, offering robust foundational support for enterprise-grade applications.

 # Open API

 	•	Used to expose restricted resources to terminals or third parties (OpenAPI; this feature does not have a corresponding component in Spring).